ytyz1307zzh/KOALA/README.md

    where `-ckpt_dir` denotes the directory where checkpoints will be stored.

    `CPNET_PATH` should point to the retrieved ConceptNet knowledge triples. `CPNET_PLM_PATH` should point to the BERT model pre-fine-tuned on ConCeptNet triples. `STATE_VERB_PATH` should point to the co-appearance verb set of entity states.
-Please refer to `ConceptNet/` for detail or use my copy (see Reproducibility section below.
+Please refer to `ConceptNet/` and `finetune/` for detail or use my copy (see Reproducibility section below.

    `WIKI_PLM_PATH` should point to the BERT model pre-fine-tuned on Wiki paragraphs.
-Please refer to `wiki/` for detail or use my copy (see Reproducibility section below)
+Please refer to `wiki/` and `finetune/` for detail or use my copy (see Reproducibility section below)

    Some useful training arguments: